easelinc/tourist/README.md

 ### Bootstrap tips

 Bootstrap tips are the default tip.
-They use only the markup and css from Bootstrap.
+They use only the markup and CSS from Bootstrap.
 Bootstrap's javascript for tooltips or popovers is not necessary.
 Here's how to use them.